 Do I need a licence?

 You will need a licence if you are:

 - Breeding three or more litters of puppies per year (unless you can show that none of the puppies have been sold) OR

-- Breeding puppies and advertising a business to sell them, with a view to making a profit, regardless of the number of litters produced per year.
+- Breeding puppies and advertising to sell them, with a view to making a profit, regardless of the number of litters produced per year.
 This is not restricted to registered businesses - individuals can also be classed as a business depending on the extent of their activities.

 For further guidance on the conditions visit GOV.UK (external link)